dendronhq/dendron-site/vault/community.dendrologists.md

 ### Members and Guidelines

 > We need help from the community, as we currently don't have a Dendrologist in this focus!
-Feel free to reach out to a Dendron team member, or Dendrologist, in the community [[Discord|dendron://dendron.dendron-site/community.discord]] for more information.
+Please ping `kevins8#0590` in [[Discord|dendron://dendron.dendron-site/community.discord]] if you are interested.

 Help come up with guidelines for conduct and discussion.
 Find new ways of recognizing outstanding members (eg. swag, roles, starboard, etc) and contributions.